hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 token:      <hidden>
 ```

-Note that if you use `-o yaml` instead of `describe`, you get a base64-encoded version of the token.
+Note that if you use `-o yaml` instead of `describe` in the commands, you get a base64-encoded version of the token.
 You must decode it before you use it.

 If you access the Kubernetes API directly, e.g., from `curl`, you can use the token as the bearer token for the authorization header.

-Kubernetes clients, using kubectl directly or in your scripts, usually make you load configs from the kubecofnig file.
+However, if you have your script running outside the cluster that uses kubectl or a client library and accessing the Kubernetes cluster, you need the kubeconfig to load configs from.
 You need to follow up the following sections to create such a kubeconfig file.